codespaceDrifter/intvrface/README.md

 you should be able to click an agent and see exactly what context it is drawing from, and it's current computer screen (terminal or GUI)

 maybe later i do a um seperate folder enviroment and a complete autonomy mode where common_claudy does not talk to me but just does what ITSELF wants to do and make it's own projects.

+#### CONTEXT FEATURE?
+now that i think about it since im already dragging um agents around why not just add some manual context management. contexts can be blocks that um agents can be connected to. so like rather than a common claudy i have a common "context" that is some .md files. i can also use this to manage um access. like READ or WRITE access to contexts. i can also use this to manage anthropic skills or MCP access or enviroments (which folders it can write code in)

+EACH project is a PAGE / BOARD. in each BOARD there is CONTEXTS, MODELS, PROMPTS, ENVIROMENTS, TOOLS. the "companion" claudy is just a page with no specific project / enviroment. also um it's context is shared with other boards.